matblair/SWEN30006-2015-SEM1/projects/project 1/SWEN30006 Project 1.md

 Should read and process the appropriate file and output the results for only the regression type specified.
 Given we will be running automated tests, not taking note of these requirements will result in your program failing the automated tests.

-This example of reading command line variables in Ruby may help.
-[Stack Overflow](http://stackoverflow.com/questions/4244611/pass-variables-to-Ruby-script-via-command-line)
+This example of reading command line variables in Ruby may help: http://stackoverflow.com/questions/4244611/pass-variables-to-Ruby-script-via-command-line

 ###Output format

 Your program should output the equation determined by your regression as a string in one of the following formats, you should not output the quotation marks.

-For Linear Regressions: “ax + b”, where a and b are the values you have determined For polynomial regressions: “ax^n … + c”, where a and c are values you have determined, you will need to print the output to the appropriate degree, so a fourth degree polynomial will be: “ax^4 + bx^3 + cx^2 + d + e”
+For Linear Regressions: “ax + b”, where a and b are the values you have determined For polynomial regressions: “ax^n … + c”, where a and c are values you have µdetermined, you will need to print the output to the appropriate degree, so a fourth degree polynomial will be: “ax^4 + bx^3 + cx^2 + d + e”
-For exponential regressions: “e^(ax) + b” where a and b are values you have determined For logarithmic regressions: “ln(ax) + b” where a and b are values you have determined.
+For exponential regressions: “a*e^(b*x)” where a and b are values you have determined For logarithmic regressions: “a*ln(x) + b” where a and b are values you have determined.

+If you cannot perform a certain type of regression analysis on the file, you should print a message saying: `"Cannot perform TYPE regression on this data"` for example, if you cannot regress exponentially then you would output:
+`"Cannot perform exponential regression on this data"`

 For explicit clarity here are a few examples of sample invocations and outputs.